-Earn 4% Cash Back on Dining: Cap1 “Savor” Card
+Earn 4% Cash Back on Dining: Capital One “Savor” Card

 Sometimes you just want plain old cash back.